AdTekDev/AdvProgTek/Exercises/W06/Readme.md

 - checkoutDate (Type: Date) - The check-out date specified by the guest.

 ### **Description**
 This method should take in the room type and dates as parameters and return a list of available rooms that match the requested room type and are available for booking between the check-in and check-out dates.
-It should make use of the isAvailable method of the Room class to check each room's availability for the specified date range.
+It should make use of the isRoomAvailable method of the Room class to check each room's availability for the specified date range.

 ## Room Class
-Method 2: **isAvailable**
+Method 2: **isRoomAvailable**

 ### **Parameters**